speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 \columnbreak

 ## The Environment
 Starship exploration involves delving into the potentially dangerous, uncharted territory.
 The rules in this section cover some of the most important ways in which adventurers, and their ships, interact with the environment.
-The Dungeon Master’s Guide has rules covering more unusual situations.
+The Dungeon Masterï¿½s Guide has rules covering more unusual situations.

 ### Vision and Light
-The most fundamental tasks of starfaring — noticing danger, finding hidden objects, and hitting an enemy ship in combat, to name just a few — rely heavily on a character’s ability to see.
+The most fundamental tasks of starfaring ï¿½ noticing danger, finding hidden objects, and hitting an enemy ship in combat, to name just a few ï¿½ rely heavily on a characterï¿½s ability to see.
 Darkness and other effects that obscure vision can prove a significant hindrance.

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, dust clouds, or electrical storms, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.